devamaz/NodeSchoolAbujaApi/README.md

 # NodeSchoolAbujaApi
+Demo for the first Node school Abuja meetup
-Building reusable RESTful API in Node with Express
+TOPIC :- Reusable RESTful API in Node with Express